cap-js/docs/about/best-practices.md

 #### Services ⇒ Application Model

-Your application model are your services, also served automatically by generic providers, complemented with your domain-specific application logic you added in custom event handlers.
+Your application models are your services, also served automatically by generic providers, complemented with your domain-specific application logic you added in custom event handlers.
 The services are completely agnostic to inbound and outbound protocols: they react on events in agnostic ways, and use other services in equally agnostic ways — including framework-provided ones, like database services or messaging services.

 > [!tip]
 >